FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

-    Strategies & Good Practices** Here a bunch of people ended up speaking which was great because I have a short term attention span and listening to one person talk for hours on end is never something I’ve particularly enjoyed unless they were ridiculously good.
+    Strategies & Good Practices** Here a bunch of people ended up speaking which was great because I have a short term attention span and listening to one person talk for hours on end is never something I've particularly enjoyed unless they were ridiculously good.
 I even saw Nancy, who was somebody I recognized from a Google Hackathon I went to last November.